The Cattleman U Team is Excited to Announce:

 Pricing includes food, lodging, transportation in Montana, courses and use of arena and cattle for ranch camp!

-*Everything is included once you get to Montana
+*Everything is included once you get to Montana, travel not included

 She’s A Hand Ranch Camp